Heart Research Australia raises funds for innovative research into the prevention, diagnosis and treatment of heart disease.

 Advances in Research and Treatment

 We fund a range of different cutting edge research areas – prevention strategies, diagnosis methodologies and technology, and treatment types.
 In the 1960’s, the death rate from heart disease peaked , causing over 50% of deaths in Australia.
 Thanks to the increasing advances in heart research and treatment, this rate has been steadily declining to the 33% rate it is today.
-But there is still must to do.
+But there is still much to do.
 Heart disease still remains the leading cause of death worldwide – far more than any other disease, and the rising levels of obesity and diabetes in adults and children makes the need for breakthroughs even more pressing.

 Evidence of how our funded research saves lives